-- discuss the Participant's next steps for pursuing employment opportunities or work experience opportunities identified - offer and confirm with the Participant two future support Contacts and provide a written record to the Participant of the agreed dates for these future Contacts (to occur within three months from the date the Participant completed the CTA Course) - ensure a copy of the Participant's Career Pathway Plan and updated Résumé has been uploaded on the Department's IT Systems and provide an electronic copy to both the Participant and their jobactive Provider.
+- discuss the Participant's next steps for pursuing employment opportunities or work experience opportunities identified - offer and confirm with the Participant 2 future support Contacts and provide a written record to the Participant of the agreed dates for these future Contacts (to occur within 3 months from the date the Participant completed the CTA Course) - ensure a copy of the Participant's Career Pathway Plan and updated Résumé has been uploaded on the Department's IT Systems and provide an electronic copy to both the Participant and their Employment Provider, NEST Provider or the Department where relevant.

-System Step: For each Participant who completes a CTA Course, as part of each Warm Handover Meeting, the CTA Provider must upload on the Department's IT Systems against the Participant's activity placement, a copy of:
+System step: For each Participant who completes a CTA Course, as part of each Warm Handover Meeting, the CTA Provider must upload on the Department's IT Systems against the Participant's activity placement, a copy of:

-- the tailored Career Pathway Plan - an updated Résumé.
+- the tailored Career Pathway Plan

+- an updated Résumé.

-Documentary evidence: For each Participant who completes a CTA Course, as part of each Warm Handover Meeting, the CTA Provider must provide the Participant and the Participant's jobactive Provider with a copy of:
+- Documentary Evidence: For each Participant who completes a CTA Course, as part of each Warm Handover Meeting, the CTA Provider must provide the Participant and the Participant's Employment Provider, NEST Provider or the Department's DSCC if it referred the Participant, with a copy of:

 - the final version of the tailored Career Pathway Plan

 - the final version of the updated Résumé

-- agreed dates for the two future Contacts.
+- agreed dates for the 2 future Contacts.